Skip to content

 device = nb.dcim.devices.get(name='spine1')

-# Get returns None if not found
+# get() returns None if no match is found

 device = nb.dcim.devices.get(name='nonexistent')